Frontmatter---name: 06b-Bicep CodeGendescription: Expert Azure Bicep IaC specialist...model: ["GPT-5.5"] # (1)!tools: [list of allowed tools] # (2)!handoffs: - label: "Step 6: Deploy" agent: 07b-Bicep Deploy # (3)! prompt: "Deploy the Bicep templates..."---# Body (≤ 500 lines)## MANDATORY: Read Skil

 It operates with rotating lenses:

-- 3-pass review (rotating lenses): Three separate reviews, each focused on a specific dimension (security, reliability, cost).
-Used for architecture (Step 2), planning (Step 4), and code (Step 5).
+- Multi-pass review (rotating lenses, opt-in): Multiple separate reviews, each focused on a specific dimension (security, reliability, cost).
+Available for architecture (Step 2), planning (Step 4), and code (Step 5) when explicitly requested.
+Recommended for complex projects.

 Findings are classified as must_fix (blocking) or should_fix (advisory).
 Only